 — Liam Gallagher (@liamgallagher) September 29, 2016

 The potato meme is used by many Oasis fans and has become a talking point for the media.
-When asked why he calls his brother a potato, Liam simply said, “‘Cause he looks like one.”
+Whenever Liam’s fans think of Noel they think of a potato too.

 He brings the nostalgia back to the die hard fans of the Oasis heyday